Write Effective Program Management Reports

 It Takes Too Long to Compile

-You will be amazed at how quickly a week will pass when you are tasked with putting together a weekly program management report that updates everyone on the status of the program.
-You will have just finished one program management report to be turned in on a Wednesday and the next thing you know you’re creeping into Tuesday afternoon one week later.
+You will be amazed at how quickly a week will pass when you are tasked with putting together a weekly program management report that updates everyone on the status.
+You will have just finished one report to be turned in on a Wednesday and the next thing you know you’re creeping into Tuesday afternoon one week later.

 You have to put another one together again and again and again.
 That summarizes the current status of the program as of this moment in time.You cringe because you know what is involved in pulling this report together.
 Hours of your time following up with the right project managers.
 Eyestrain as you review the spreadsheets and emails to cobble together one cohesive thought of how things transpired over the previous week.
 Fatigue as you work into the wee hours of the morning making sure all the facts are just right because you know this is going to a critical audience.